Compression for quantum population coding

 where $|\vec{m}\>=|m_1\>\otimes \cdots\otimes|m_n\>$ is the photon number basis of $n$ modes and $|\vec{m}|:=m_1+\cdots+m_n$.
 The compression protocol runs as follows: \begin{itemize} \item \emph{Encoder.} First perform projective measurement in the photon number basis of $n$ modes, which yields an $n$-dimensional vector $\vec{m}$.
 Then compute $i(|\vec{m}|)$ and encode it into a classical memory.
 The encoding channel can be represented as

-\item \emph{Decoder.} Read an integer $i$ from the memory.
+\item \emph{Decoder.} Read the integer $i$ from the memory.
 If $i\ge t$ prepare a fixed state $|\vec{t}\>\<\vec{t}|$ (defined below); if $i<t$ perform random sampling in the interval $\set{L}_i$.
 For each outcome $\hat{m}$ of the sampling, prepare the $n$-mode state

 Then the decoding channel can be represented as

 \end{itemize} It is straightforward from definition that the protocol uses $\log (t+1)=(1/2+\delta)\log n+o(1)$ classical bits.
 What remains is to bound the error of the protocol.
 First, we notice that the recovered state is